electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/_index.md

 ---
 title: Audi q4 e-tron
 linktitle: Audi Q4 e-tron
-description: Audi Q4 e-tron id available with different motors, batteries, technology, and design options and have a range of up to 532km(330mi).
+description: Audi Q4 e-tron is available with different motors, batteries, technology, and design options and have a range of up to 532km(330mi).
 weight: 3
 ---
 <!-- markdownlint-disable MD033 -->